-Flavonols-mediated regulation of ABA signaling pathway is considered to be executed by countering oxidative burst, and substantial H_2O_2 production, leading to more ABA synthesis (Choudhury, Rivero, Blumwald, & Mittler, 2016; Tossi, Lamattina, & Cassia, 2009; Watkins et al., 2017; Watkins et al., 2014).
-In A. thaliana , ethylene-stimulated flavonol accumulation was found to act against ABA-encouraged stomatal shutting (Watkins et al., 2014).
-Watkins et al. (2017) observed that the tomato anthocyanin without (aw) mutant supports flavonols at the cost of anthocyanin synthesis, and showed a high amount of open stomata than wildtype tomato.
+Flavonols mediated regulation of ABA signaling pathway is considered to be executed by countering oxidative burst, substantial H_2O_2 production, leading to more ABA synthesis (Choudhury, Rivero, Blumwald, & Mittler, 2016; Tossi, Lamattina, & Cassia, 2009; Watkins et al., 2017; Watkins et al., 2014).
+In A. thaliana , ethylene-stimulated flavonol accumulation was found to act against the ABA-encouraged stomatal shutting (Watkins et al., 2014).
+Further, Watkins et al. (2017) observed that the tomato anthocyanin without (aw) mutant supports flavonols at the cost of anthocyanin synthesis, showed high amount of open stomata than wild-type tomato.
 Moreover, protein UVR8 was observed to control stomatal movements via regulating important components of flavonol-synthetic machinery (such as HY5) and ABA-signaling pathways, for example, NO and H_2O_2 (Tossi, Lamattina, Jenkins, & Cassia, 2014).
-This encourages the concept of participation of ABAsignaling in UV-B irradiated metabolic re-programming, and this might involve NO-motivated upregulation of early flavonoid genes that results in flavonoid biosynthesis (Fig. 3) (A.-H.-Mackerness, John, Jordan, & Thomas, 2001; Tossi, Cassia, Bruzzone, Zocchi, & Lamattina, 2012).
+This encourages the concept of participation of ABA-signaling in UV-B irradiated metabolic re-programming, and this may involve NO-motivated upregulation of early flavonoid genes that results in flavonoid biosynthesis (Fig. 3) (A.-H.-Mackerness, John, Jordan, & Thomas, 2001; Tossi, Cassia, Bruzzone, Zocchi, & Lamattina, 2012).

-Guard cells have a high quercetin content low H_2O_2 , which is needed for ABA-induced stomatal closure (P. Wang & Song, 2008).
-Generally, quercetin remains distributed in the nucleus and slightly lower in subcellular organelles, except for guard cell vacuoles (Watkins et al., 2017).
-It can be hypothesized that the antagonistic effect of quercetin on ABA-mediated stomatal shutting might not only be due to its potential of edging H_2O_2 accumulation but also via suppressing MAPKs activities that work downstream of H_2O_2 to confer stomatal movements (Fig. 3) (Danquah et al., 2014; Jammes et al., 2009).
+The guard cells with high quercetin content showed low H_2O_2 , which is needed for ABA-induced stomatal closure (P. Wang & Song, 2008).
+Generally, quercetin remains distributed in the nucleus and slightly lower in subcellular organelles except for guard cells vacuole (Watkins et al., 2017).
+It can be hypothesized that the antagonistic effect of quercetin on ABA-mediated stomatal shutting might not only due to its potential of edging H_2O_2 accumulation but also via suppressing MAPKs activities; that work downstream of H_2O_2 to confer stomatal movements (Fig. 3) (Danquah et al., 2014; Jammes et al., 2009).

-Flavonols remain located in the nucleus (Agati et al., 2012; Feucht, Schmid, & Treutter, 2014).
-Their participation in the re-orientation of cellular metabolism in response to the high light irradiance is well-described, including cytoplasm to nucleus re-allocation of MAPKs (Komis et al., 2018).
+Flavonols are remain located in the nucleus (Agati et al., 2012; Feucht, Schmid, & Treutter, 2014), hence are well suited for participating in re-orientation of cellular metabolism in response to the high light irradiance, which also includes cytoplasm to nucleus re-allocation of MAPKs (Komis et al., 2018).
 Additionally, flavonols can manipulate the ABA signaling pathway by interfering with members of the SnRK2 family (primary signaling components).
-Flavonols are strongly opposed to the activity of serine/threonine protein kinases (e.g., PID (PINOID) proteins that participate in the differential circulation of PIN-formed proteins) (Kuhn et al., 2017).
-It is evident that the PP2A (protein phosphatases type 2C) and PID proteins function antagonistically on phosphorylation of PIN proteins (Michniewicz et al., 2007) and, it was hypothesized that quercetin might place a similar kind of control on the ABA-SnRK2-PP2C signaling network (Fig. 3) (Brunetti et al., 2018).
-Although modulation of protein kinase activities by the action of quercetin has been observed in animals, this modulating activity in plant cell metabolism remains un-elucidated and faces major methodological problems, particularly in the case of guard cell metabolism.
+Flavonols are strongly opposed to the activity of serine/threonine protein kinases, e.g., PID (PINOID) proteins that participate in the differential circulation of PIN-formed proteins (Kuhn et al., 2017).
+It is very evident that PP2A (protein phosphatases type 2C) and PID proteins function antagonistically on phosphorylation of PIN proteins (Michniewicz et al., 2007) and, it was hypothesized that quercetin might put a similar kind of control on the ABA-SnRK2-PP2C signaling network (Fig. 3) (Brunetti et al., 2018).
+Although inflection of protein kinase activities by the action of quercetin has been observed in animals, this modulating activity on plant cell metabolism remains un-elucidated and faces extreme methodological problems, particularly in the case of guard cell metabolism.

-Quercetin can alter the content of both primary and secondary components, and might act as a key compound of the regulatory route of the ABA-signaling pathway (Hirayama & Shinozaki, 2007; Wagner, 2011).
-The ABA-flavonol relationship shows some similarity with the auxin-flavonol relationship.
-Auxins promote quercetin synthesis (over kaempferol synthesis) and, in-turn, quercetin efficiently alters the transportation of auxin (Hayes et al., 2014).
-The UV-B radiated A. thaliana showed high HY5 levels and reduced auxin signaling (Hayes et al., 2014), leading to more quercetin synthesis (Brunetti et al., 2018).
+Quercetin has a potential to alter the content of both primary and secondary components, may come out as a key compound of the regulatory route of the ABA-signaling pathway (Hirayama & Shinozaki, 2007; Wagner, 2011).
+ABA-flavonol shows some similarity with the auxin-flavonol relationship.
+Auxins promote the quercetin synthesis (over kaempferol synthesis) in-turn; quercetin efficiently alters transportation of auxin (Hayes et al., 2014).
+The UV-B radiated A. thaliana showed high HY5 levels and reduced auxin signaling (Hayes et al., 2014), which might also engage with more quercetin synthesis (Brunetti et al., 2018).

-6. Role of quercetin in plants
+6. Role of flavonoids in plant physiology